The Bush-era Muslim registry failed. Yet the US could be trying it again

 The program also ignored credible data from think tanks, including the New America Foundation, showing that most domestic terror attacks are carried out by US citizens.

-In 2011, nearly a decade after its creation, President Barack Obama's administration suspended NSEERS by taking all 25 countries of its list.
+In 2011, nearly a decade after its creation, President Barack Obama's administration suspended NSEERS by taking all 25 countries off its list.
+In December 2016, it finally ended it.

 The Department of Homeland Security (DHS) attributed the program's suspension to its redundancies and inefficiencies, not pressure from rights groups -- though it did welcome the decision.